Pennsylvania, Delaware, Maryland and Washington, D.C. Area Guardianship Lawyers

 Our fee structure

 McAndrews Law Offices informs you about your fees up front so you always know what to expect.
 We charge reasonable fees to establish and administer guardianship in the courts.
-Our base fee for an uncontested Guardianship proceedings for Pennsylvania, Delaware, Virginia and Maryland is $2,950.00 (New Jersey is $3,500.00), and we ask that payment of this fee be submitted before we begin work.
+Our base fee for an uncontested Guardianship proceedings for Pennsylvania, Delaware, Virginia and Maryland is $3,750.00 (New Jersey is $4,000.00), and we ask that payment of this fee be submitted before we begin work.
 This fee anticipates up to 8 hours of work, which is sufficient to complete a typical guardianship.
 If the case exceeds that, we would bill hourly.
 We bill hourly if another party contests the guardianship and in most cases involving mental health diagnoses.
-Court costs typically do not exceed $300.00 and are not included in our base fee.

 Our fee for a power of attorney is $150.00 and an hourly rate is charged for a meeting to evaluate whether a person has the capacity to execute a Power of Attorney.